og-tombar/fp-2025-tests/README.md

 ## Important Note

 The tests in this repository were only tested on a macOS machine.
-They might also work on a Windows machine, but this might require some further configurations not listed in this document.
+They might also work on a Windows machine, but this might require further configurations not listed in this document.

 ## Contributing